svkaiser/PowerslaveEX/README.md

 Compiling on MacOS 10.x:
 -------------------

-There was plans to do a MacOSX port but cancelled when project halted.
+There were plans to do a MacOSX port but cancelled when the project got halted.
 The XCODE project files can be found in kex3_anubis/xcode/

 Dependencies
 -------------------